httpwg/wg-materials/interim-20-10/minutes.md

 * new content identifiers
     * can specify a specific member of a dictionary
         * can have multiple dictionary identifiers
-    * list prefixes specifies it is sigin the fist *n* members of a list
+    * list prefixes specifies it is signing the fist *n* members of a list

 ekr: This is an incredibly general mechanism.
-Can be self contradictary.
+Can be self contradictory.
 I don't understand how this can be secure

 Annabelle: Let me understand.